k0retux/fuddly/docs/source/data_model.rst

   others.
 This parameter is used for display purpose.
 Look at the following examples for usage.

+``subfield_value_descs`` [optional, default value: **None**] Dictionary providing descriptions (character strings) for values in each sub-field.
+More precisely, the dictionary maps subfield indexes to other dictionaries whose provides the mapping between values and descriptions.
+Leveraged for display purpose.
+Even if provided, all values do not need to be described.
+  Look at the following examples for usage.

 Let's take the following examples to make ``BitField`` usage obvious.
 On the first one, we specify the sub-fields of the